$425,291Average Value$309Average Price per Sq Ft13Homes For Sale

 Hooper Park has softball fields, a horseshoe pit and a dining pavilion, while Nature’s Playground offers a disc golf course.
 Lincoln Community River Park offers a place for swimming and fishing in the Blackfoot River.
 Blackfoot Pathways: Sculpture in the Wild pays homage to the rich heritage of the Blackfoot Valley.
 Wandering through this 26-acre sculpture park, viewers can take in its large-scale installations created by international artists and learn how they each pay tribute to the local environment.
 Lincoln is surrounded by mountains, with trails for biking and hiking.
 The neighborhood is also 10 miles from a portion of the Continental Divide, a 3,1000-mile-long trail that extends from Canada to Mexico.

-Lincoln Community River Park features trails to the river.
+Lincoln Community River Park offers trails leading to the Blackfoot River.

 1/2